futrime/lip/docs/tutorials/create_a_lip_tooth.md

-# Tutorial: Create a lip Tooth
+# Create a lip Tooth

 This is the first part of a tutorial that introduces a few fundamental features of lip.
 If you're just getting started with lip, be sure to take a look at [Getting Started](../quickstart.md), which introduces the basic commands of lip.